lalomartins/meteor-shower/README.md

 The file specified there will be managed by Shower and you shouldn't edit it.
 It will define two upstreams, named in this case myproject-live and myproject-preview; the `name` option is used as a base, and `-live` and `-preview` are appended to that.
 It defaults to the basename of the deployment workspace.

-TODO: document how to use these remotes in an nginx config.
+Look in examples/nginx for a sample nginx config file using those upstreams.

 ### Do you also autodeploy?